 How does it work?

 The Digital Marketing Academy offers you the chance to learn from, and be inspired by, industry professionals.
-And, if you like what you hear, our exclusive insight day and group project opportunities could help you get a foot-in-the-door.
+And, if you like what you hear, our exclusive insight day and digital challenge opportunitiescould help you to get a foot-in-the-door.

 How to take part

-This course, The Fundamentals of Digital Marketing, is free to anyone with a Google account, and you can work through the 26 badges at your own pace, before taking the final exam.
+This course is free to anyone with a Google account.
+Work through the 26 badges at your own pace before taking the final exam.

-Complete either the Google Analytics or the Adwords Fundamentals Certification
+Complete either the Google Analytics, Adwords Fundamentals or Codeacademy Make a Website certification

 The Analytics for Beginners study materials are freely available to anyone with a Google account.
 For access to the Adwords Fundamentals materials, register for a Google Partners account.

-Gain experience: Participate in an insight day and real-life project (March – May 2019)
+Participate in an insight day and digital challenge

 Where could the Digital Marketing Academy take you?